Scabies is a very itchy skin infestation caused by a tiny mite. It is spread by close contact, such as living with someone or sharing a bed.

 - People who have nerve-related problems (because they cannot feel the itch).

-A healthy person with a normal immune system would develop 'normal' scabies if infested with the scabies mite following contact with someone who had crusted scabies.
+A healthy person and young children with a normal immune system would develop 'normal' scabies if infested with the scabies mite following contact with someone who had crusted scabies.

 Crusted scabies may be impossible to eradicate in people with HIV infection, and recurrences are common.

-Scabies is usually diagnosed just by looking at the rash, and by the story of itchy spots spreading around your body.
+To diagnose scabies, a pharmacist will usually just look at the rash, and by the story of itchy spots spreading around your body.
 A doctor will often be able to recognise the typical appearance of the scabies rash, although in the early stages it can resemble eczema.

 Often, a doctor will find one or more mite tunnels (burrows) on the skin to confirm the diagnosis.
 Sometimes the doctor will rub some ink on the skin and then wipe it off.
-If there are burrows in that area of skin, the ink will move along the burrow under the skin.
+If there are burrows in that area of skin, the ink will move along the burrow under the skin in those diagnosed with scabies.
 It will be visible as a line after the rest of the ink has been wiped away.

 It is sometimes difficult to tell the difference between the rash caused by scabies and the rashes of some other skin conditions.
 For example, sometimes the itchiness on the hands and wrists is quite similar to eczema.
 Sometimes doctors will treat the itching with steroid creams, which work well in eczema but will not help scabies at all.